The Mask (franchise): Audio

 An audio adaptation of I Pledge Allegiance to the Mask, produced by American audiobook company GraphicAudio, was released on 13 September 2021.

 Miscellaneous

 A CD-Rom providing a motion comic adaptation of the first five issues of the original comic was released in 1994, entitled The Mask: The Origin.

-Video game
+Video games

 A side-scrolling action game based on the first film was released for the Super Nintendo Entertainment System in 1995.
+A game based on Son of the Mask was released for mobile phones in 2005.